trykA123/SpaceRobots_v2/README.md

 * `images`: Contains the paths to the images of the team members.
    * `image1`, `image2`, etc.: Each image field corresponds to a team member's image.
 Make sure to provide the correct path to the new image file.

+##For assets, you can find them in `public/assets`.

+To add more images, you can place them in `public/assets/images/[collections/storieImages/team]` depending on what images you want to add.

+Also to convert to .webp, you can use: https://squoosh.app/